 Cheap Racecar Build Ep.
-4: The Engine Is In, the Trans Is Bolted, and the Weight Numbers Are Wild
+4: The Engine Is In, the Trans Is Bolted, and the Weight Numbers Are In

 Weight is the only number that matters in budget motorsport.
 Not horsepower.
 Not torque.
 Weight.
 Because at this level, where you're scraping together parts and making fabrication decisions at every turn, the pound you don't add is worth more than the horsepower you can't afford to buy.
 That's the fundamental truth driving this entire build.

-We're four episodes into this cheap racecar project and we finally have two major milestones crossed off: the engine is in the car, and the transmission is bolted up.
+Four episodes in and CJ Race Cars has crossed two major milestones off the list: the engine is in the car, and the transmission is bolted up.
 Those two sentences sound simple.
 They are not simple.
 Getting a drivetrain mated and mounted in a stripped, fabricated shell involves a level of fitment cursing that would make a sailor uncomfortable.
 But it's done.
 The car runs.
-And now we know what it weighs.
+And the team has a weight number.

 Here's why weight matters so much in this class of racing, because some people still argue about this and I don't know why: